Plan Administration Information

 Forfeiture Rules

-However, any participant with a termination date of January 1, 2017 or later who has not met the requirements to become vested in their employer contributions will forfeit non-vested assets after a period of one year or a withdrawal of his or her entire vested account balance has occurred.
-MERS-to-MERS or Act 88 time may be used to meet vesting requirements as long as the time is earned before the forfeiture occurs.
-Additionally, time earned at the former employer may be used toward vesting and eligibility at a future MERS employer.
+Any participant who has not met the requirements to become vested in their employer contributions will forfeit non-vested assets after a period of one year or a withdrawal of his or her entire vested account balance has occurred.

 Forfeitures are pulled four times per year – February, May, July and November.